International Citizens Insurance Logo

 Beyond medical expenses, travel insurance can protect you from other unforeseen disruptions, such as trip cancellations, lost luggage, and unexpected delays.
 In these cases, it reimburses you for costs you would otherwise have to pay out of pocket.

-So, while travel insurance isn’t mandatory for Japan, it's a small price to pay for the peace of mind that allows you to fully enjoy your adventure without worrying about what might go wrong.
+So, while travel insurance isn’t mandatory in Japan, it’s a small price to pay for the peace of mind that lets you fully enjoy your adventure without worrying about what might go wrong.

 Travel Insurance for Common Risks in Japan

-Japan is an incredible travel destination, but like any country, it comes with unique risks that you should be aware of to help you prepare for a safe and stress-free trip.
+Japan is an incredible travel destination, but, like any country, it comes with unique risks you should be aware of to help you prepare for a safe, stress-free trip.

 Here are some key risks specific to Japan:

-- Natural Disasters: Japan is prone to earthquakes, tsunamis, and typhoons, which can cause flight cancellations, transportation delays, and even evacuations.
-While the country has an excellent disaster preparedness system and infrastructure to minimize disruptions, it's essential to stay informed and have coverage for unexpected events like trip cancellations or evacuations.
+• Natural Disasters: Japan is prone to earthquakes, tsunamis, and typhoons, which can cause flight cancellations, transportation delays, and even evacuations.
+While the country has an excellent disaster preparedness system and infrastructure to minimize disruptions, it’s essential to stay informed and have coverage for unexpected events, such as trip cancellations or evacuations.

-- Heavy Snowfall: Winter can bring extreme snowfall to some parts of Japan, particularly in Hokkaido and the Japanese Alps.
+• Heavy Snowfall: Winter can bring extreme snowfall to some parts of Japan, particularly in Hokkaido and the Japanese Alps.
 For example, in February 2025, a town in Hokkaido saw 129 cm (4 feet) of snow in just 12 hours, causing flight cancellations and train delays.
-If you plan on skiing or visiting these areas, ensure your coverage includes disruptions from weather.
+If you plan to ski or visit these areas, ensure your coverage includes coverage for weather disruptions.

 What Does Japan Travel Insurance Cover?